 Idaho’s Favorite Hot Springs

 These are just a few of the myriad of hot springs waiting to be discovered by you in Idaho.
-Make the most of your time in the Gem State and hit one its top hot springs, either primitive or resort.
+Make the most of your time in the Gem State and hit one of its top hot springs, either primitive or resort.

 Kirkham Hot Springs – The most popular hot spring in Idaho would probably be Kirkham Hot Springs.
 It has multiple indoor and outdoor pools and also a stunning view.
 It has clear pools with a river flowing beside them.
 The temperature of the pools here is almost perfect to bathe in any season.